Elliott Sigal, MD, PhD

 Dr. Sigal was a principal architect of the successful Biopharma Transformation Strategy of the company and was instrumental in increasing R&D productivity, developing the company’s strategy in biologics and acquiring external innovation in Bristol’s String of Pearls initiative.

-Dr. Sigal currently serves as a senior advisor to the healthcare team of New Enterprise Associates and also consults for select biotechnology companies including Amgen.
-He is a member of the Board of Directors for Adaptimmune, Spark Therapeutics and the Mead Johnson Nutrition Company and serves on the Scientific Advisory Board for Surface Oncology.
-Dr. Sigal received his M.D. from the University of Chicago in 1981 and trained in Internal Medicine and Pulmonary Medicine at the University of California, San Francisco (UCSF).
-Prior to medical school he received a B.S., M.S., and Ph.D. in industrial engineering from Purdue University.
+Dr. Sigal currently serves as venture partner and senior advisor to the healthcare team of New Enterprise Associates and also consults for select biotechnology companies.
+He is a member of the Board of Directors for Adaptimmune and Spark Therapeutics.
+He is co-chair of Amgen’s Scientific Advisory Board and a member of the Scientific Steering Committee for the Parker Institute for Cancer Immunotherapy.
+Dr. Sigal joined BMS in 1997 and held roles in both discovery and development before ascending to chief scientific officer.
+Positions prior to BMS included a faculty appointment at University of California, San Francisco (UCSF), senior executive roles at Syntex/Roche and CEO of the genomics firm, Mercator Genetics.
+Dr. Sigal received his M.D. from the University of Chicago in 1981 and trained in Internal Medicine and Pulmonary Medicine at UCSF.
+Prior to medical school he received a BS, MS, and PhD in industrial engineering from Purdue University.